China's inflation fails to perk up, defies broader recovery

 Oil and gas extraction prices fell 4.9% month-on-month in October while fuel processing costs declined 1.6%, Dong Lijuan, a senior statistician with the NBS, said in a statement.

-The weak inflation contrasts with brisk growth in exports and manufacturing activity, which were seen as signs of a sustained recovery in China’s industrial sector.
+The weak inflation contrasts with brisk growth in exports and manufacturing activity, seen as signs of a sustained recovery in China’s industrial sector.

 China’s economic growth accelerated to 4.9% from a year earlier during the third quarter as activity extended its recovery from a record slump at the start of the year.